-The Roma and Travellers Team strives to promote and protect the rights of Roma and Travellers in Council of Europe member states and to foster equal opportunities and social inclusion by fighting discrimination and anti-Gyspyism.
+The work of the Roma and Travellers1 Team contributes to promoting and protecting the rights of Roma and Travellers in Council of Europe member states and to fostering equal opportunities, diversity and social inclusion by fighting discrimination and anti-Gypsyism.

 The Team supports member states’ governments in the design and implementation of laws, policies, programmes and measures so as to ensure that Council of Europe human rights standards are effectively implemented and truly benefit Roma and Travellers.
 Activities are based on strategic orientations agreed by the Committee of Ministers and set out in the Council of Europe Strategic Action Plan for Roma and Traveller Inclusion (2020‑2025) which focuses on the following priorities:

 - combat anti-Gypsyism and discrimination and support real and effective equality;

 - support democratic participation and promote public trust and accountability;